jundalisay/superbnetlify/content/en/research/silva/mind-control/chapter-14.md

-Detecting illnesses in persons you have never seen is astonishing enough, but we never let it go at that Into the bodies where we project our awareness we also project healing.
+Detecting illnesses in persons you have never seen is astonishing enough.
+But we never let it go at that Into the bodies where we project our awareness we also project healing.

-Obviously there is an energy involved in mental projection, an energy aimed by the intentions of our minds.
+There is an energy involved in mental projection, an energy aimed by the intentions of our minds.

 Change these intentions from information gathering to healing and we change what the energy does.

 How do we link our intentions to this energy so that it accomplishes what we want?
 The intention alone, in its pure form, is something like the will.

 The will alone is of very little use.
-Just as we detect abnormalities by visualizing them, we visualize conditions as we want them to be— without the abnormalities.
+Just as we detect abnormalities by visualizing them, we visualize conditions as we want them to be without the abnormalities.
 This is psychic healing.
-It's as simple as that

-For most of the healing that you will want to do, it will not be necessary to master the technique of work- ing cases.
-You can become an effective psychic healer simply by using your mental screen as you do in prob- lem solving.
+For most psychic healing, it will not be necessary to master the technique of working cases.
+You can become an effective psychic healer simply by using your mental screen as you do in problem solving.

 In fact, even if you are in the early stages of meditation and visualization, you may still achieve some effective results.

 Many of life's possibilities hang in a precarious balance.
 One little push and you can tip this balance your way.
-Sometimes, of course, the balance is already tipped and it takes a more accomplished psychic— which you will become—to tip h back.
+Sometimes, of course, the balance is already tipped and it takes a more accomplished psychic—which you will become—to tip h back.

 If you wait until you are as effective at Mind Control as you would like to be before you begin psychic healing you will waste priceless opportunities to provide needed help.